Ankitmahato-0509/Databases/SQL/12.Alter Table/Readme.md

 1. Creating a `Movies` table
 2. Inserting movie records
-3. Using different `ALTER TABLE` operations
+3. Applying different `ALTER TABLE` operations
-4. Understanding structure modification
+4. Understanding schema modification

-It is ideal for beginners learning SQL table design changes.
+It is ideal for SQL beginners and database lab practice.

 ---